vincentkoenig/Book-Alchemy/README.md

 - Implementing one-to-many relationships with foreign keys and `db.relationship`
 - Using Flask-SQLAlchemy for database queries, filtering, and sorting
 - Handling cascading deletes based on related data (auto-remove empty authors)
+- Parsing date inputs from HTML forms with `datetime.strptime`
 - Separating data models from application logic across multiple files
+- Passing success and error messages between routes using URL parameters